japandan/lightsail_wp/README.md

   /** MySQL database password */define('DB_PASSWORD', 'PASSWORD');

+10. The wordpress site should now work.
+You will need to replace any hardcoded URL with the new website.
+If the wordpress domain name has changed, this will need to be fixed in the mysql database. i.e. The login link may be pointing to http://datostech.com/login.php and will need to point to http://datos.asia/login.php if this is the new website URL.

 PROBLEMS Encountered:
 <pre>
 1. SELINUX causes problems.
 If using SELINUX enforcing, change this boolean for httpd_anon_write->On